-About 130 species and seven genera make up this family of South American catfish.
-Many important species are in the genus Corydoras (Figure 3), a very popular group.
+About 224 species and eight genera make up this family of South American catfish.
+Many important species are in the genus Corydoras (Figure 10), a very popular group.
 These are mostly small species (< 100 mm or 4 in).

 Corydoras are capable of breathing air.
 A dash is made to the surface by these normally bottom-dwelling fish.
 At the surface, a bubble is gulped and subsequently oxygen is extracted from the air bubble in the gut.